Social Stuff...

 $4000 a year on gear, race fees, and food?
 PER YEAR?
 Seriously?
 If it doesn't turn out to be a fad then there is significant money to be made marketing/selling gear to triathletes in the coming years.

 Let's break it down into the main categories mentioned in the article above and see how you can do it without breaking the bank.
-To be fair to all you lady triathletes out there I called upon an old friend, Valerie, who finished her rookie race this past year and did it for over $200!
+To be fair to all you lady triathletes out there I called upon an old friend, Valerie, who finished her rookie race in 2011 and did it for just-over $200!

 Finding the Best Deals